viamrobotics/docs/docs/get-started/installation/prepare/microcontrollers/development-setup.md

 To manage this connection, consider running it within a dedicated terminal session, or under `tmux` or `screen`.
 While the serial connection is live, you can also restart the currently flashed image with `Ctrl-R`.

-Navigate to your new robot's page on [the Viam app](https://app.viam.com).
+Navigate to your new machine's page on [the Viam app](https://app.viam.com).
 If successful, **Live** should be displayed underneath **Last online**.

 ### Troubleshooting